Skip to main content

 A beacon is a wireless LAN packet that signals the availability and presence of the wireless device.
 Clients may disassociate or roam to another AP when they miss eight consecutive beacons.

-• Check AP functionality and wiring
+• Check AP functionality and wiring.

-• Check client Wifi device operating correctly
+• Check client wifi device operating correctly.

-• Check client wireless drivers
+• Check client wireless drivers.

-• Check for environment radio interference
+• Check for environment radio interference.

-AP did not negotiate sufficient PoE parameters for full power operation
+AP did not negotiate sufficient PoE parameters for full power operation.

 Ethernet Collisions Detected

-This alert is triggered on a port if the port is detecting a high amount (greater than 10% of transmitted traffic) of collisions.
+If the port is detecting a high amount (greater than 10% of transmitted traffic) of collisions.

 Packet Fragments Detected

-This alert is triggered on a port if the port is sending or receiving a high amount (greater than 1000 hits/hour or greater than 10% of traffic) of fragments.
+If the port is sending or receiving a high amount (greater than 1000 hits/hour or greater than 10% of traffic) of fragments.

 Jabbers Errors Detected